Moving to the U.S.

 Many of the items restricted from entry into the United States are noted throughout this guide.
 However, you should contact your nearest U.S. consulate, embassy, or the U.S. Customs Service well before packing day to ensure you are aware of all restricted and prohibited items.
 In addition to the restrictions placed on such items as vehicles, weapons, liquor, medicine, animals, and plants, there are less-obvious subject to strict enforcement of U.S. laws.

-- Liquor-filled candy (where prohibited by state law)
+- Liquor-filled candy

 - Lottery tickets